IamMarwan/My-Projects/EcoMotion/README.md

 ---

-This project reflects my capability to **merge AI, web development, and sustainable technologies**, and aligns with my ambitions to contribute to cutting-edge AI projects at **MBZUAI**.
+This project reflects my capability to **merge AI, web development, and sustainable technologies**.